I don’t distribute my music in any conventional way anymore, for a lot of different reasons. These days it’s “free mailing list only”.

-what that means, in a nutshell: if you’d like some music, send me an email, give me your mailing address if you’re comfortable sharing that information, and i will send you CDs. for free. shipping is on me. if geography allows and you’re up for it, i can meet you for a coffee or tea or some other beverage and give you the music in person. if you don’t want to do that but you live nearby, i can always just drop some CDs in your mailbox.
+If geography allows, and you’re up for it, I can meet you for a coffee or tea or some other beverage and give you the music in person.
+If you don’t want to do that but you live nearby, I can always just drop some CDs in your mailbox.

-i’m not interested in selling my music. when i used to share it on a larger scale, the anti-commercial stance was interpreted as everything from a marxist statement, to a criticism directed at the artists who choose to sell their work, to the ill-advised pet project of a crazy person. it’s never been any of those things. it’s just the only way i’ve found to do this that feels right for me.
+I’m not interested in selling my music.
+When I used to share it on a larger scale, the anti-commercial stance was interpreted as everything from a Marxist statement, to a criticism directed at the artists who do choose to sell their work, to the ill-advised pet project of a crazy person.
+It’s never been any of those things.
+It’s just the only way I’ve found to do this that feels right for me.

-if you want to convert the songs into MP3s and listen on your iPod once you have the CDs, that’s cool with me. at least you’ve got the physical package with lyrics and the music at full fidelity as a starting point. if you want to play the music for other people during S&M sessions, feel free. but if you know someone who’s interested in the stuff, i’d really appreciate it if you’d send them my way so i can give them the physical albums.
+If you want to convert the songs into MP3s and listen on your computer or iPod once you have the CDs, that’s cool with me.
+At least you’ve got the physical package with lyrics and the music at full fidelity as a starting point.
+And if you happen to play the music for someone else and they express an interest in it, I’d really appreciate it if you’d send them my way so I can give them the physical albums too.

-also, if you already have any or all of the following albums, the versions you have are flawed and i’d like to replace them.
+Also, if you already have any or all of these eight albums, the versions you have are flawed and I’d like to replace them.

-i got the albums i made in that time about as loud as anything else out there. the tradeoff was some nasty digital distortion in places where none ever should have been allowed to live.
+I got the albums I made in that time about as loud as anything else out there.
+The tradeoff was some nasty digital distortion in places where none ever should have been allowed to live.
 I was okay with it for a while, until I wasn’t anymore, and then it bothered me for a long time.
 Going back and undoing all the damage I did was long overdue, and while it was slow, sometimes tedious work, in the end it was worth it.